anttipham/Recommender-Systems/assignment4/README.md

 We use this explanation engine for movies that are not in the top-10 group recommendations.

-The explanation engine contains error checking, user movie analysis, and general movie analysis.
+The explanation engine is specialized in movie analyses and contains error checking, user movie analysis, and general movie analysis.

 We will next present the answers of the explanation engine in a list format.
 We include when-conditions if they are needed.
 Otherwise, we will omit them when the meaning can be understood without them. *For example, the explanation "The movie does not exist in the database." does not need an explicit condition of "When movie does not exist in the database" since it is already clear from the explanation.*